-For bloggers who are looking to start a blog for money, I do not suggest Squarespace.
+For bloggers who are looking to start a blog for money, I do not suggest Squarespace as a preferred blog site.
 Whereas it is good for building a portfolio website for professionals, it has limited features for bloggers.

 And there you have it, all popular blogging platforms compared.

 When it comes to best free blogging platforms to make money, I find wordpress, blogger and weebly great to start with.
 If it’s about paid blogging platforms, nothing can beat WordPress for serious blogging for money.